openfl/lime.openfl.org/_docs/advanced-setup/ios.md

 ## Forums

 You should not need to install the Xcode command-line tools.
-If this is not the case, or if you encounter other problems when setting up Lime for iOS, please visit the [forums](http://community.openfl.org/c/help).
+If this is not the case, or if you encounter other problems when setting up Lime for iOS, please visit the [forums](http://community.openfl.org/c/help) or [Discord](https://discord.gg/tDgq8EE).